-- Syntax Description This command has no arguments or keywords. - Command Default No routes are suppressed. - Command ModesAddress family configuration (config-router-af)Router configuration (config-router)
+- Command Default No routes are suppressed. - Command Modes Address family configuration Router configuration

 Command History Release Modification 12.2(11)T This command was introduced.
-12.0(26)S This command was integrated into Cisco IOS Release 12.0(26)S. 12.2(25)S This command was integrated into Cisco IOS Release 12.2(25)S. 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.
-12.2SX This command is supported in the Cisco IOS Release 12.2SX train.
+12.0(26)S This command was integrated into Cisco IOS Release 12.0(26)S. 12.2(25)\$ This command was integrated into Cisco IOS Release 12.2(25)S. 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.
+12.28X This command is supported in the Cisco IOS Release 12.2SX train.
 Support in a specific 12.2SX release of this train depends on your feature set, platform, and platform hardware.
-15.0(1)M This command was integrated into Cisco IOS Release 15.0(1)M. 15.18 This command was modified.
-Support for IPv6 and VRFv6 address families was added.
+15.0(1)M This command was integrated into Cisco IOS Release 15.0(1)M.

-Usage Guidelines The bgp suppress-inactive command is used to prevent routes that are not installed in the RIB (inactive routes) from being advertised to peers.
+The bgp suppress-inactive command is used to prevent routes that are not installed in the RIB (inactive routes) from being advertised to peers.
 If this feature is not enabled or if the no form of this command is used, Border Gateway Protocol (BGP) will advertise inactive routes.

-Note BGP marks routes that are not installed into the RIB with a RIB-failure flag.
+BGP marks routes that are not installed into the RIB with a RIB-failure flag.
 This flag will also appear in the output of the show ip bgp command; for example, Rib-Failure (17).
 This flag does not indicate an error or problem with the route or the RIB, and the route may still be advertised depending on the configuration of this command.
 Enter the show ip bgp rib-failure command to see more information about the inactive route.

-Examples In the following example, the BGP routing process is configured for IPv4 address family to not advertise routes that are not installed in the RIB: Router(config)# router bgp 500000 Router(config-router)# address-family ipv4 Router(config-router)# bgp suppress-inactive In the following example, the BGP routing process is configured for IPv6 address family to not advertise routes that are not installed in the RIB: Router(config)# router bgp 500000 Router(config-router)# address-family ipv6 Router(config-router)# bgp suppress-inactive Related Comma ands Command Description clear ip bgp Resets a BGP connection using BGP soft reconfiguration. show ip bgp rib-failure Display BGP routes were not installed in the RIB.
+In the following example, the BGP routing process is configured to not advertise routes that are not installed in the RIB:

+Router(config)# router bgp 500000

+Router(config-router)# address-family ipv4

+Router(config-router)# bgp suppress-inactive

+Related Commands Command Description clear ip bgp Resets a BGP connection using BGP soft reconfiguration. show ip bgp rib-failure Display BGP routes were not installed in the RIB.